b3rdma/b3rdma.github.io/_tabs/about.md

 ![CompTIA Security Plus CE logo - white](../assets/img/SecurityPlus_Logo_Certified_CE_White.png){: width="700" height="400" }
 _The CompTIA Security+ CE logo in white_

+As of 2 April 2025 I passed the ISC2 CC exam and am awaiting the official certification to be verified.
+I shall use this as a steppingstone to advance in the field of Governance, Risk, and Compliance (GRC).
+I will be working towards getting the CISSP certification/associate whilst continuing to study for other upcoming exams.

 Currently working towards the CompTIA Network+ exam and the Certified Ethical Hacker (CEH) exam.
-Once time permits I shall sit the Cisco Certified Network Associate (CCNA) exam as I have already attended the course.
+I am considering to prepare for the Cisco Certified Network Associate (CCNA) exam as I have already attended the course; my focus however, will be more GRC aligned.

 Learning about networking and cybersecurity has been a great learning path so far and the journey has shown that there is **_a lot_** to learn.
 This blog is a